-In practice, sampling is carried along straight and continuous axes called %ayons+or lines or transects.
-These %ayons+ are oriented along a predetermined magnetic direction but are systematically arranged in such a way that they are mostly parallel, equidistant and perpendicular to the general direction of both drainage and slopes.
+In practice, sampling is carried along straight and continuous axes called "layons" or lines or transects.
+These "layons" are oriented along a predetermined magnetic direction but are systematically arranged in such a way that they are mostly parallel, equidistant and perpendicular to the general direction of both drainage and slopes.

-Rectangular plots arranged along a %ayon+ are contiguous (without alley or corridor of separation) and measure 250 m in the direction of the %ayon+ (length) and 20 m in the direction perpendicular to the %ayon+ (width).
-This gives a surface area of 0.5 ha for each m) in the North West region of Cameroon.
-The National Forestry CITES Scientific Authority for plant species, October 2010 circular plots of same area (0,5 ha) will be added in rified later.
+Rectangular plots arranged along a "layon" are contiguous (without alley or corridor of separation) and measure 250 m in the direction of the "layon" (length) and 20 m in the direction perpendicular to the "layon" (width).
+This gives a surface area of 0.5 ha for each plot.
+For the ACS method, additional circular plots of same area (0,5 ha) will be added in respect of the conditions that will be clarified later.